MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_whereiswebpart.md

 ---
 author: pkrebs
 ms.author: pkrebs
-title:  Where is the Custom Learning web part ms.date: 02/15/2019
+title:  Where is the Microsoft 365 learning web part ms.date: 02/15/2019
-description: Learn where the Custom Learning web part appears in the Custom Learning site
+description: Learn where the learning pathways web part appears in the learning pathways site
 ---

-# Where's the Custom Learning web part?
+# Where's the Microsoft 365 learning pathways web part?

-When Custom Learning is provisioned in your organization, the Custom Learning site and web part are added to your organization’s SharePoint tenant.
-As part of the provisioning, the Custom Learning web part is added to the following pages of the Custom Learning site:
+When learning pathways is provisioned in your organization, the learning pathways site and web part are added to your organization’s SharePoint tenant.
+As part of the provisioning, the Microsoft 365 learning web part is added to the following pages of the Microsoft 365 learning pathways site:

 - Start-with-Six-Simple-Steps.aspx
 - Recommended-Playlists.aspx